 (3) Unit that the data is converted to for export from internal SI units

 (6) Divider of output value

 (7) Bit count to store the value in frame

-(10) Defines if extracted number will be interpreted as unsigned or signed.
-Signed number is a number that can have negative values.
+(10) Defines if the extracted number will be interpreted as unsigned or signed.
+A signed number is a number that can have negative values.
 Two’s complement format is used for signed numbers.

-If, after conversions, the value is greater or lower that the value that can be fit in selected Bit count, the value is clamped to minimal or maximal value that can fit.
+If, after conversions, the value is greater or lower than the value that can be fit in the selected Bit count, the value is clamped to the minimal or maximal value that can fit.